Donor Profile

 • Security and the rule of law.

-On November 25, 2022, Dutch Minister for Foreign Trade and Development Cooperation Liesje Schreinemacher submitted a third revision of their strategy for development policy coherence and on achieving the SDGs.The action plan focuses on three themes that are important for both the Netherlands and the LMICs it supports: reducing the Dutch climate, land, and water footprint, targeting illegal money and tax avoidance, and lowering vaccine and health inequality.
+On November 25, 2022, former Dutch Minister for Foreign Trade and Development Cooperation Liesje Schreinemacher submitted a third revision of their strategy for development policy coherence and on achieving the SDGs.The action plan focuses on three themes that are important for both the Netherlands and the LMICs it supports: reducing the Dutch climate, land, and water footprint, targeting illegal money and tax avoidance, and lowering vaccine and health inequality.

 The outgoing government will continue to carry out the existing strategy until a new government is formed.
 If the four negotiating parties ( PVV, VDD, NSC, and BBB) are successful, the Netherlands’ development strategy is expected to focus more on asylum reception in the region to prevent migration in the Netherlands, and short-term humanitarian relief.
 Themes such as climate action and equal rights of women and LGBTQ+ populations are expected to be deprioritized by right-wing coalition parties.